2025 Worcestershire County Council election

 The 2025 Worcestershire County Council election took place on 1 May 2025 to elect members to Worcestershire County Council in Worcestershire, England as part of the 2025 UK local elections.
 All 57 seats were elected.
 The council was under Conservative majority control prior to the election.
-The election saw the council go under no overall control, with Reform UK emerging as the largest party.
-They subsequently formed a minority administration.
+The election resulted in no overall control, with Reform UK emerging as the largest party and forming a minority administration led by Jo Monk.
+In May 2026, Matt Jenkins of the Green and Independent Alliance became leader with the support of the Conservative, Liberal Democrat and Worcestershire Independent groups.
+In July 2026, the government confirmed that the county council would be replaced by two unitary authorities in April 2028, with elections to shadow authorities planned for May 2027.

 Background

 In the 2021 election, the Conservatives won 45 seats, giving them a majority and control of the council.
-The Liberal Democrats were the second biggest party with 4 seats, followed by Labour with 3 seats and the Greens with 2 seats.
+The Liberal Democrats won 4 seats, while Labour and the Greens each won 3 seats.
 Two seats were won by independent candidates: Beverley Nielsen in Malvern Langland and Tom Wells in Powick.

-Several by-elections took place between the 2021 and 2025 elections: